akarshchauhan15/Space-Warfare/README.md

 ## Introduction

 ### Summary
-Tile Breaker is a retro style arcade like game based on Breakout (1976) by Atari with features and graphical improvements.
+Space Warfare is a retro style arcade like game based on Space Invaders with features and graphical improvements.

 ### Inspiration
 **Space Invaders** by Tomohiro Nishikado